Our company is really struggling but the business could be viable.

 Request out FREE 40-page guide for worried directors, full of tips and advice on everything from administration to personal guarantees to rescue options.

 Step 1"Your Company Ltd" takes expert advice from insolvency practitioners or turnaround practitioners on its very poor financial position.
 It is likely that the company has threats from landlords, HMRC for PAYE and VAT, the bank and many trade creditors.
-The directors are worried about wrongful trading and their personal risk.
+The directors are worried about wrongful trading and personal risk.
 The business may have onerous contracts or too much property, too many employees and or lost market share/customers.

 This advice should be thorough and a report prepared in writing for the board and possibly for the bank.
 All options such as company voluntary arrangement, trade sale, refinancing, administration, creditors voluntary liquidation and pre-pack administration must be considered as part of the new SIP 16 rules (see step 3).